 The Vulcan Energy Resources Ltd (ASX: VUL) share price has started the week strongly.

-In morning trade, the clean lithium developer’s shares are up almost 3% to $13.68.
+In afternoon trade, the lithium developer’s shares are up 6% to $7.97.

 Why is the Vulcan share price storming higher?